Distributing a Government Contractor's Labor Costs in QuickBooks®

 These include direct labor, compensated absence accounts such as holiday time and paid-time-off, overhead labor, G&A labor, and bid & proposal labor.

-2. Direct costs must be further distributed among final cost objectives.
+2. Direct labor costs must be further distributed among final cost objectives.

 Final cost objectives may be contracts or more granular, such as task, contract line item numbers, or units of production.